donut-party/donut-docs-site/content/docs/system/tutorial/02-implementing-behavior-with-signal-handlers.md

 ```

 Here we've used `assoc-in` to produce an updated system map with a new value for
 the poller's `:interval`.
-Because this configuration is now accessible within
+Because the interval value is now accessible within
 the system map (as opposed to living inaccessibly within the body of the
 `future`), it can be modified using everyday Clojure functions.